Jaycode88/veg-centric-msp3/README.md

     -  Bright green is frequently used in marketing fresh and vibrant foods, such as green apples, limes, and kiwis.
 It can make food appear more appealing, especially if the goal is to convey a sense of freshness and healthiness.

 - **Research of green used by Food Companys and Authoritys**
-    - Upon research into the use of the color green used in the food sector I found many large companies and Authorities Use this color in different shades in their logos and marketing, Including 2 recipe websites.
+    - Upon research into the use of the color green within in the food sector I found many large companies and Authorities Use this color in different shades in their logos and marketing, Including 2 recipe websites.
 ![Mock-up](static/documentation/greencompanies.webp)

 - **Pale Goldenrod**